-- From the navigation panel, go to Advanced Settings > Wireless > General tab. - 2.
-Select 2.4GHz or 5GHz as the frequency band for your wireless network. - 3.
-Assign a unique name containing up to 32 characters for your SSID (Service Set Identifier) or network name to identify your wireless network.
+- From the navigation panel, go to Advanced Settings > Wireless > General tab. - Assign a unique name containing up to 32 characters for your SSID (Service Set Identifier) or network name to identify your wireless network.
 Wi-Fi devices can identify and connect to the wireless network via your assigned SSID.
 The SSIDs on the information banner are updated once new SSIDs are saved to the settings.